Skip to content

 import logging

-from instructor.exceptions import InstructorError
+from instructor.core.exceptions import InstructorError

 logger = logging.getLogger(__name__)